cellgeni/docs/docs/source/requests.rst

 * The FPR value (default is `0.01`)
 * The learn value (default is `0.0001`)

+Cell2location:

+* reference data, one of following:
+ * h5ad file with raw read counts (please specify it if raw counts are in adata.raw).
+Celltypes, library_id and all other covariates that are to be taken into account should be provided as adata.obs columns.
+Please specify corresponding column names.
+ * csv file with pre-estimated references
+* visium data, one of following:
+ * pre-compiled h5ad with all visium samples and raw read counts
+ * paths to SpaceRanger outputs (farm or irods)

 Please note we run other pipelines as seen `the Pipelines section <https://cellgeni.readthedocs.io/en/latest/pipelines.html>`_, but these are less common so please provide as much detail as possible in the ticket and we may ask for additional information.

 JupyterHub